Fishing limits

 • a small mouth with small sharp cutting teeth

-Some Common Threshers have a distinctive blotchy ‘cow hide’ pattern from dark to down flanks near the anal fin and tail.
+Some Common Threshers have a distinctive blotchy ‘cow hide’ pattern, often dark on top with light colouring down the flanks and near the anal fin and tail.

 Common Threshers mostly prey on small pelagic fishes and squids.
 They often whip and stun their prey with their tail before eating it.